luduvigo/assemblycoins/assemblycoins/whitepaper.md

 We are not selling anything.
 Colored coins is an open protocol which we are using to enhance the Assembly platform's value for our users.
 There is no premining, no presale.
 There is no internal currency with a separate Bitcoin exchange rate.
-There is no intermediary between you and Assembly Assets.
+There is no intermediary between you and Assembly Coins.
 Because our sole incentive is the maximize the experience of our users, we approached the design of ownership crypto-representation so as to produce the most sensible tool and not necessarily the
     most profitable one.
 This stands in stark contrast to many other 'Bitcoin 2.0' technologies out there, designed from the bottom up to raise money before real work gets done.
-Our products already make money, so Assembly Assets themselves will immediately have value based on real-world revenue streams.
+Our products already make money, so Assembly Coins themselves will immediately have value based on real-world revenue streams.

 Our tools will be completely open-source and there are no barriers to entry.
 If you like it, fork it and make it better.
 We're making this service because we want to consume it.